 Jessica sells most of the paper you need to make your prints.
 However, you must purchase paper from her during her working hours.
-Please do write your name on each sheet of your good paper, on the back side
+Please write your name on each sheet of your good paper, on the back side

-- -Arnhem Good for proofing and editioning for Relief and Etching - -Stonehenge for proofing (relief) - -BFK Rives, white, cream, gray or warm golden colour (BEST PAPER FOR ETCHING) - -Somerset Satin White or Cream (BEST PAPER FOR RELIEF) - -Arches (good paper for relief and etching) - -various papers for screen will be discussed in class
+-Arnhem - Good for proofing and editioning for Relief - it's economical and we use it a lot

+-Stonehenge for proofing Relief - available at Bijan's and Curry's - it's increased in cost

+-BFK Rives, white, cream, gray or warm golden colour - great for etching

+-Somerset Satin White or Cream - great for relief and etching - better price than BFK

+-Arches (good paper for relief and etching) - at Bijan's and Curry's - pricey

+-various papers for screen will be discussed in class

 CAUTION: Lock your print drawer and place anything of importance in your other locker.

-Do not steal each other's lino tools, acetates, paper or anything else.
+WARNING: Do not steal each other's lino tools, acetates, paper or anything else.
 Stealing is an offense and is grounds for being removed from the university, permanently.